IsnTkinter/tkinter_doc/scw.rst

         :arg takefocus:
                 Normally, the focus will cycle through scale widgets.
 Set this option to 0 if you don't want this behavior.
 See Section 53, “Focus: routing keyboard input”.
         :arg tickinterval:
                 Normally, no “ticks” are displayed along the scale.
 To display periodic scale values, set this option to a number, and ticks will be displayed on multiples of that value.
-For example, if from_=0.0, to=1.0, and tickinterval=0.25, labels will be displayed along the scale at values 0.0, 0.25, 0.50, 0.75, and 1.00.
+For example, if ``from_=0.0``, ``to=1.0``, and ``tickinterval=0.25``, labels will be displayed along the scale at values 0.0, 0.25, 0.50, 0.75, and 1.00.
 These labels appear below the scale if horizontal, to its left if vertical.
 Default is 0, which suppresses display of ticks.
         :arg to:
-                A float value that defines one end of the scale's range; the other end is defined by the from_ option, discussed above.
-The to value can be either greater than or less than the from_ value.
+                A float value that defines one end of the scale's range; the other end is defined by the from\_ option, discussed above.
+The to value can be either greater than or less than the from\_ value.
 For vertical scales, the to value defines the bottom of the scale; for horizontal scales, the right end.
 The default value is 100.0.
         :arg troughcolor:
                 The color of the trough.
         :arg variable: